 Free Airline Buses

 Etihad Airways and Emirates both offer a complimentary bus service to get their customers between the major cities and their home airports.
-Inconveniently, neither runs an airport-to-airport service (this may change with a proposed new cooperation announced in 2023, though yet to be actioned).
+Inconveniently, neither runs an airport-to-airport service (this may change with a proposed new cooperation announced in 2023, though many months later, nothing seems to be actioned).

 The service is free only to those who hold the appropriate airline ticket (ie, to take the Emirates coach Abu Dhabi to DXB you must have an Emirates flight that day, or flying Etihad and landing in Abu Dhabi with your final destination Dubai, you take the Etihad coach to their office in Dubai).